Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

 # Plain Instantiation Mode

-Plain mode (the simplest and the default mode) creates a Jetty instance for each web processing unit instance (web application).
-The mode configuration parameters are in the XAP JAR file under `org/openspaces/pu/container/jee/jetty/jetty.plain.pu.xml`.
+Plain mode (the simplest and the default mode) creates a Jetty instance for each Web Processing Unit instance (web application).
+The mode configuration parameters are in the data grid JAR file under `org/openspaces/pu/container/jee/jetty/jetty.plain.pu.xml`.

 Plain mode is simple because the context path that is created for each web application instance is exactly the same.
 Only the connector (port) that it runs on is different.
 When working in a virtualized environment, where more than one instance of the same web application can run on the same VM, this requires some thought.
-The service grid allows you to control whether only one instance of the web application runs on a VM, using the `max-instances-per-vm` option, or even using the `max-instances-per-machine` option.
+The Service Grid allows you to control whether only one instance of the web application runs on a VM, using the `max-instances-per-vm` option, or even using the `max-instances-per-machine` option.
 What fits best depends on the deployment and service requirements of the application.

-Even though a new Jetty instance is created for each web application instance that runs within a GSC (JVM), some resources are still shared between the different Jetty instances, making this instantiation model more lightweight than it first seemed.
+Even though a new Jetty instance is created for each web application instance that runs within a Grid Service Container (JVM), some resources are still shared between the different Jetty instances, making this instantiation model more lightweight than it first seemed.
 For example, the thread pool Jetty uses to service requests is shared between all the different Jetty instances.

 There are many features that are exposed and can control how plain mode is used.
 The following is a simple explanation of all the different parts within the `jetty.plain.pu.xml`.